mrismanaziz/Reforestation/README.md

-## How do you fix a damaged jack-o-lantern?
-You use a pumpkin patch.
+## Just read a few facts about frogs.
+They were ribbiting.